 Sexual Health Screening

 If you have had a new sexual partner whilst travelling, you should get a sexual health screen.

 Your local sexual health clinic can be located on the following websites:

-- Please see the Sexual Assault and Rape section of our Personal Safety page for detailed risk managment advice.
+Please see the Sexual Assault and Rape section of the Personal Safety page for more detailed advice and information.